rmccoy4145/HTTPWaveRider/README.md

 # HTTPWaveRider

 This is a simple HTTP server built in Java 8 that demonstrates how to handle incoming TCP connections and process HTTP requests and responses.
-The server uses the ServerSocket and Socket classes to manage the TCP connections
+The server uses the ServerSocket and Socket classes to manage the TCP connections , and can handle multiple clients simultaneously by creating a new thread for each connection.

 ## Description